 This is by far the most popular category of loans for small businesses to take.
 They can be used for basically anything including buying capital goods, refinancing debt, buying other businesses, or just as working capital.

-When people talk about SBA loans, this is typically what they have in mind as these are far and away the most popular loans the SBA provides.
+When people talk about SBA loans, this is typically what they have in mind as these are far and away from the most popular loans the SBA provides.
 The loan amounts can go as high as $5,000,000, although not all do.

 Within this type of loan, there are subcategories as well, the two most common being the SBA Express loan program and SBA Advantage loans.
 SBA Express loans, as their name implies, are expedited loans that businesses can get, typically within 36 hours though sometimes taking up to three days.